 - What direction do you see the company heading in?
-Get a gauge on whether or not the company has clear goals outlined.
-And on whether or not the employees are involved and actively working to reach those goals.
+Get a read on whether or not the company has clear goals outlined.
+Also, try to determine whether or not employees are actively working towards reaching those goals.

 Phase 5: Group Presentation

-There’s a chance that the final round of your interview process will require a presentation on a topic of the hiring manager’s choice.
-At this point, the hiring team will have a good idea of who you are and the skills you’ll bring to the table.
+There’s a chance the final interview round will require presenting on a topic of the hiring manager’s choice.
+At this point, the hiring team will have a strong sense of the skills you bring to the table.
 Leave the hiring manager with these remaining questions:

-- Is there any other information I can provide you that would help make a decision?
+- Is there any other information I can provide to help you make a decision?
 Let the interviewer know that you are open to answering any other questions you may not have covered previously.

 - What are the next steps?
-To hold the hiring manager accountable and give yourself a sense of structure, be sure to outline the next steps of the process together.
-This should include the timeline for when the company plans to make a decision and how soon they will let you know of that decision.
+Be sure to outline the next steps of the process together.
+This should include the estimated timeline for when the company plans to make a decision.